Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Method

 \subsubsection{False alarm rate}

-The false alarm rate (FAR) is an approximate measure of how often a search would produce a trigger, assuming it were caused by noise, with a specific value of the ranking statistic, $\mathcal{R}$.
+The false alarm rate (FAR) is an approximate measure of how often a search would produce a trigger, assuming it were caused by noise, with a ranking statistic, $\mathcal{R}$, greater than that of the trigger.
 We compute the FAR by collecting a background distribution of the ranking statistic and examining the rate at which these noise triggers occur; this allows us to assign an FAR to future triggers produced by the search.
 Currently, the false alarm rate is used as the public alert threshold for significant compact binary coalescence events during LVK observing runs, with any triggers with an FAR below 1 per month released to the public during O4~\cite{Chaudhary:2023vec}.

 To scale up the amount of available background data, we decouple the strain from each detector by shifting them in time by an amount greater than the light travel time between the detectors.
 This shift results in a noise dataset with no coincident astrophysical events, but non-stationary noise artifacts remain, so that it can be treated as pure noise by most searches.
 Additionally, applying these shifts multiple times to the same strain segments multiplies the available noise data, meaning relatively little data is needed to surpass the FAR thresholds commonly used for public alerts.
 When collecting background, we shift the noise background data 100 times by increments greater than the light travel time, to achieve $\sim$1.5 years of collected background data from one week of O3 data.